airs0urce/phaser-bomberman/README.md

 Not finished, development in progress in moments when I feel interested to work on it :)

 This is pixel perfect (+-, but I tried to do it) copy of Bomberman II game written on Phaser.js.

-To run the game, make sure node.js installed (https://nodejs.org/) and run:
+To run the game use Node.js 16, starting from node v17 the game doesn't work.

+Run:

 ```
 $ git clone https://github.com/airs0urce/phaser-bomberman.git